 Does Image Sizing and Responsiveness Matter?

 Of course, if you care about user experience.
 Depending on your image tool of choice, a landscape layout of at least 1920px x 1080px should be the starting point.
 Go for the best resolution that you can obtain with your brain locked onto the color scheme for the site.
-If the colour theme of the website is red, then steer away from blue hinted images.
+If the color theme of the website is red, then steer away from blue-hinted images.
 Unless you’re planning a high-contrast impact.
 And please, don’t dodge image compression, converting PNG to JPG where required, or the eventual WebP format.

 The sublime image resonates with the branding and should tantalize visitors enough to dig deeper.
 No matter how big the screen, the chocolate stands its ground behind the headlines and isn’t fighting for attention.
-The stronger the connection of the image to your brand, then the stronger the impact to your audience.
+The stronger the connection of the image to your brand, then the stronger the impact on your audience.

-The background image for the mobile view below is an alternate size of 400px x 700px compared to the desktop image of 1920px x 1080px, allowing better presentation with the headlines.
+The background image for the mobile view below is an alternate size of 400px x 700px compared to the desktop image of 1920px x 1080px, allowing a better presentation with the headlines.
 Responsiveness should always include font sizes too.
 And I recommend using REM instead of Pixels for sizing to make the banner’s contents more accessible.
 Below shows the final output based on the alternate images.